Home

 Beaded necklace instructions

-The instructions below are based on the pearl necklace I made for my sister and Grandma.
 I use silk thread as it is traditionally used for stringing pearls, but you can also use a nylon beading cord for other bead types.

 Equipment